quidprocrow/javascript-continued-learning/README.md

   return funk
 }

-// When funkyFunction runs, it creates an execution context (funkily, with local variables for two and three), which is immediately discarded after being run. funkyFunction(2)
+// When funkyFunction runs, it creates an execution context (funkily, with local variables for two and three), which is immediately discarded after being run, because no  values remain  reachable after  running. funkyFunction(2)
 // Run and discard again.
 funkyFunction(3)